saravanabalagi/svelte-mapbox-gl/README.md

 Svelte 3 components for Mapbox GL.

-Forked from [Jailbreak's Gitlab Repo](https://gitlab.com/jailbreak/svelte-mapbox-gl).
-This fork will add bug fixes and TODO: deck.gl Mapbox Layer integration.
+This work is built on top of [Jailbreak's Gitlab Repo](https://gitlab.com/jailbreak/svelte-mapbox-gl).
+This fork will add bug fixes and further add functionality useful for working with maps.
+It is notable that deck.gl Mapbox Layer integration is fully possible.

 [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js) is a JavaScript library that uses WebGL to render interactive maps from vector tiles and Mapbox styles.